tyaga/sfVkontaktePlugin/README.md

 ### Links, routing, and security

 I let VKontakte to check authority of user.
-Vkontakte make it by checking GET parameters passed to the iframe.
-It means that we should pass to every link on our site these parameters.
+Vkontakte makes it by checking GET parameters passed to the iframe.
+It means that we should pass these parameters to every link on our site.
 I choose the routing way to do it.
 Generally, it means that you should write every link code on the site by link_to or url_for functions.
-Also, all your applications that accessible from VK Iframe must be secured.
+Another requirement is that all your accessible from VK Iframe applications must be secured (is_secure: true in security.yml).

 ### User